Tanko99/airbnb-clone-project/README.md

 ---

-## Project Roles and Responsabilities
+## Project Roles and Responsibilities

 ## Project Manager (PM) 🗂️
 ## Overview: The Project Manager is the leader of the project.
 They are responsible for planning, executing, and closing projects.